salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

-Version 5.5 Beta2 2009/10/21
+Version 5.5 Beta2 2009/10/25
-* New: User Access Control behaves like an IP blocker helps you to block or allow certain IPs access to ASProxy.
+* New: User Access Control behaves like an IP blocker and helps you to block or allow certain IPs access to ASProxy.
 * New: An easy way to change ASProxy theme.
+Just change Theme.master file.
+* New: Remove objects option is added to remove any embedded object like flash objects.
 * Improved: Cookies manager is alsmost rewrited and now it handles cookies correctly.
+Many thanks to CallMeLaNN.
 * Fixed: CustomErrors corruption with HttpCompression.
 * Fixed: HttpComressor increases images size.
 * Fixed: [For Mono] Cookie Manager throws an exception and cookies goes disabled.
 * Fixed: [For Mono] Fails to process html contents.
 Because of Regex Html Processor.
+* Fixed: "Save Cookies as Temp" option didn't work properly.
 * Fixed: Auto redirect with 301 and 301 minor bug.
-* Fixed: "Save Cookies as Temp" option didn't work properly.

 Version 5.5 Beta1 2009/09/14
 * New: New look and design.